 Weevils.
-Even the name can cause a shudder in anyone who has ever had these ugly, snout-nosed bugs in their flour, rice, or cornmeal.
-There are rice weevils, seed weevils, granary/grain weevils, maize weevils, and bean/pea/seed weevils, but the "true" weevils - with the snout nose, are the granary, rice, and maize weevils.
+Even the name can cause a shudder to anyone who has ever had these ugly, snout-nosed bugs in their flour, rice, or cornmeal.
+There are rice weevils, seed weevils, granary/grain weevils, maize weevils, and bean/pea/seed weevils.
+But the "true" weevils, with the snout nose, are the granary, rice, and maize weevils.

 How Weevils Get in Your Food

 Similar to other pantry pests, granary and rice weevils will infest and feed on whole grains and rice as well as nuts, beans, cereals, seeds, corn, and other such foods.

 But unlike beetles that live and feed on foods, these weevils actually live and feed inside the food.
 The female chews a hole into a seed or grain kernel and deposits an egg inside, then seals up the opening, leaving the egg behind.
 When the egg hatches (inside the grain/seed), the larva feeds on the meat inside until it is fully grown.

 Once fully grown, the adult weevil eats its way out of the grain/seed.

 Because the females emit pheromones, male weevils will be waiting outside the hole for her to emerge, and will immediately seek to bond with her to reproduce.